Skip links

 in Tags

 In the theory conceived in 2003 by Robert Caldwell, the strength of dark energy grows so dramatically that it soon disintegrates matter itself until the Big Rip in 20 billion years.
-The theory does not find much credit in the scientific community.
+The theory is not widely accepted in the scientific community.

 in 6.3 billion years